Top 50 for Marketing in the QS World University Rankings by Subject 2024

 The MSc Marketing is your gateway to a thriving professional career in marketing.
 Our perfect blend of theory and practice, alongside connections with top employers and industry influencers, will help you to become a knowledgeable marketing postgraduate who will flourish in a changing and dynamic landscape.
 As a conversion programme, our MSc Marketing offers outstanding and comprehensive training to graduates from non-marketing disciplines, designed to fast-track your career.

-The course provides a well-rounded marketing education that fosters the critical and strategic skills to multiply your career prospects.
-You will learn about global issues as well as the theories, tools, and techniques that connect and shape firms, markets and consumers.
+The programme provides a well-rounded marketing education that fosters the critical and strategic skills to multiply your career prospects.
+You will learn about global issues and the theories, tools, and techniques that connect and shape firms, markets and consumers.
 You will also have the flexibility to choose between elective modules to advance your specific marketing interests, such as international retail marketing and branding strategy.
 In the final term, you will work on a company-commissioned dissertation for a client to explore real-life solutions to a problem and present and develop your findings.

 The programme is double accredited by the Chartered Institute of Marketing (CIM) and Digital Marketing Institute (DMI), allowing you to gain professional qualifications alongside your degree.
-You will be able to take advantage of our award-winning careers team and active alumni network during your time as a student and after your studies.
+Our award-winning careers team and active alumni network are available to support you during your time as a student and after you graduate.

 The MSc Marketing programme runs over three terms.
 In your first term, from October to December, you will study four core modules: